softwaresaved/jamie/docs/methods.rst

 removing stopwords, punctuation, currency symbols.

 We use information gain to get an understanding of which features are relevant.
-Most of the features are not very predictive, so we keep the first NNN n-grams for description, out of a total of NNN n-grams.
-Job title has relatively fewer text, so we keep all of the n-grams from job title.
-Altogether, we then have NNN features.
+Most of the features are not very predictive, so we keep the first 24,000 n-grams for description, out of a total of 133,300 n-grams.
+Job title has relatively fewer text, so we keep all of the 4,308 n-grams from job title.
+Altogether, we then have 28,308 features.

 Model
 -----